 EYEDO Fielding Technologies, Ltd.

-We have audited the report on the financial situation of EYEDO Fielding Technologies Ltd. (hereinafter – "the Company") on December 31, 2017 and the Profit and Loss Report and surplus for the period that ended on the same date.
+We have audited the reports on the financial status of EYEDO Fielding Technologies Ltd. (hereinafter, "the Company") as of December 31, 2019 and December 31, 2018, and the Profit and Loss Reports for the years ending on those dates.
 These Financial Statements are the responsibility of the Company’s Board of Directors and Management.
-Our responsibility lies in expressing our expert opinion on these Financial Statements based on our audit.
+The responsibility of our firm lies in expressing our expert opinion on these Financial Statements based on our audit.

-We carried out our audit in accordance with accepted auditing standards in Israel, including those standards determined by the Regulations for Auditors (Operational Methods of Accountants) 5733 - 1973.
-According to these standards, we are required to plan the audit, carry it out with the goal of achieving a reasonable degree of assurance that the Financial Statements do not contain any significant misleading presentation.
-The audit includes a sample check of evidence supporting the sums and information contained in the Financial Statements.
-The audit also includes a general audit of the bookkeeping rules applied and the material estimates made by the Company’s Board of Directors and Management, as well as suitability of the presentation in the Financial Statements in their entirety.
+Our firm carried out our audit in accordance with accepted auditing standards in Israel, including those standards determined by the Regulations for Auditors (Operational Methods of Accountants) 5733 – 1973.
+According to these standards, we are required to plan the audit and carry for the purpose of achieving a reasonable degree of assurance that the Financial Statements do not contain any significant misleading material.
+The audit includes a sample inspection of evidence supporting the sums and information contained in the Financial Statements.
+The audit also includes a general audit of the bookkeeping rules applied and the material estimates made by the Company’s Board of Directors and Management, as well as the suitability of their presentation in the Financial Statements in their entirety.
 We are of the opinion that our audit provides a suitable basis for expressing our expert opinion.

-In our opinion, the above Financial Statements suitably reflect in material aspects the Company’s financial state as at December 31, 2017, and the results of its activities for the period ending on that date are in accordance with the accepted bookkeeping rules in Israel (Israeli GAAP).
+It is our opinion that the above Financial Statements accurately reflect the Company’s financial position as of December 31, 2019 and December 31, 2018 in material aspects, and that the reports of the results of its activities for the years ending on those dates are in accordance with the accepted bookkeeping rules in Israel (Israeli GAAP).

 Y. Yakar